protontypes/open-sustainable-technology/README.md

 - [FATES](https://github.com/NGEET/fates) - A cohort model of vegetation competition and co-existence, allowing a representation of the biosphere which accounts for the division of the land surface into successional stages.
 - [forestatrisk](https://github.com/ghislainv/forestatrisk) -  Python package to model and forecast the risk of deforestation.
 - [CRootBox](https://github.com/Plant-Root-Soil-Interactions-Modelling/CRootBox) - The focus of CRootBox is the simulation of different types of root architecture, and to provide a generic interface for coupling with arbitrary soil/environmental models, e.g., in order to determine the impact of specific root architectures on function.
+- [PyroNear](https://github.com/pyronear/PyroNear) - Aims at providing the means to create a wildfire early detection system with state-of-the-art performances at minimal deployment costs.

 ### Ice and Poles